vineethkumarv/sv-wiki/Control-Flow.md

 A system verilog case statement starts with the case keyword and ends with the endcase keyword.
 A block of multiple statement must be grouped and be within the begin and end statement.

-**Syntax:**The case statement allows us to execute the code for the particular case expression.
-This will give the proper structure for a long code and decrease the complexity of the code also.

- Case statement evaluates a given expression and based on the evaluated value(matching a certain condition), it executes the statements associated with it.
-Basically, it is used to perform different actions based on different conditions.

-A system verilog case statement starts with the case keyword and ends with the endcase keyword.
-A block of multiple statement must be grouped and be within the begin and end statement.

 **Syntax:**